chums2020/R-resources/Shiny/taipei-app/README.md

 To be solved/strenghtened:

 1. Encoding problem on Windows machine
-2. Change widgets: from date & flexible date to begin & end dates; from drop-down menu to multiple choices
+2. Change widgets: from drop-down menu to multiple choices
 3. Combine geographic data to create maps
 4. Add other data and functions that could improve users' event planning  capabilities
 5. Allow for English translation